LxiStandard/LxiStandard.github.io/testing-locally.md

 Above verified on Ubuntu 22, 2023-10-17 (JM).

-## Using the scripts/serve.ps1 script
+## Using the scripts/serve.ps1 script (Windows)

 This automates firing up the website inside a Docker container.

+Additional considerations are:
+1. Requires WSL and Docker on the Windows machine
+2. To run the BuildLXI.sh script have two choices:
+  1. Run it under WSL/Linux.
+To do so, need to run do2unix to fix line endings in BuildLXI.sh.
+  2. Run the Python directly (should work same on Windows and Linux)

-However, it is a little more fragile and does require Docker.
-Worked on Windows the last time I tried it (JM).
+However, it is a little slower than on Linux, but works.